jonjamz/reactive-object/README.md

-# Meteor Reactive Object package
+# About
 This is a [Meteor](http://meteor.com/) smart package containing a class for reactive objects.
-These reactive objects use EMCA5 Object features to hook into the normal JS getters and setters.
+These reactive objects use EMCA5 Object features to hook reactivity into the normal JS getters and setters.
-This means that once you establish the initial properties in the object, there's no need to call a setter or an update method on the properties again.
-You can set them as you would any normal JS object, and Deps will be triggered.
+This means that once you establish the initial properties in the object, there's no need to call a setter or an update method on the properties to change them.
+You can set them as you would any normal JS object property, and Deps will be triggered.
 These objects can be easily used within Meteor, up to and including version 0.8.

 ## Install